CHINESE (CHIN)

 Daoism is a millennia-long tradition of global reach.
 By reading and analyzing key ancient Daoist scriptures students will engage directly with philosophical questions of such as the origin of normative values and how to invoke them to solve ethical problems.
 They will also trace the history of the spread of the cultural and political influence of Daoism in East Asia and its various receptions and (re-)interpretations in the West.

 Readings in Chinese literature and language on varying topics.
 May be taken more than once for credit as topics change.
 Students in track A can take this course either concurrently with or after CHIN 407, but students in track B can take this course only after completing CHIN 313.
+This course is not intended for native speakers of Chinese.

 Permission of the department.
 For the student who wishes to create and pursue an independent project in Chinese under the supervision of a selected instructor.
 Maximum three credit hours per semester.

 Advanced study of Chinese classics.
 Students in track A can take this course either concurrently with or after CHIN 407, but students in track B can take this course only after completing CHIN 313.
+This course is not intended for native speakers of Chinese.

 This is a fifth-year Chinese course offered as a language course to improve students' language abilities and as a content course surveying Chinese history in Chinese.

 Recommended preparation, CHIN 510.
 This course examines the reinterpretation and appropriation of ancient Chinese philosophy in contemporary China, on such themes as Confucian ethics and Daoist metaphysics and aesthetics.
+This course is not intended for native speakers of Chinese.

 This research seminar contextualizes the contemporary explosion of Chinese science fiction within modern Chinese intellectual history and SF studies worldwide.
 We read globally influential novels such as The Three-Body Problem and trace several waves of the genre's century-long evolution within Chinese literature.
 We ask how threats of global annihilation, the exhaustion of environmental resources, discoveries in virology, epigenetics, and innovations in cybernetics intersect with global development, climate migration, decolonization, and structures of race and class.